 The Basenji is easily one of the most interesting quiet dog breeds on this list.
 They don’t bark – because they don’t know how to!

 They do tend to yodel at times, though.
 If you’re a first-time dog owner, the Basenji might not be the ideal pet for you as they’re a bit high maintenance.
-If you’re experienced and can dedicate time to training, however, then the Basenji could be the breed for you.
+However, if you’re experienced and can dedicate time to training, then the Basenji could be the breed for you.

 If you’re looking for a dog to cuddle up with on the couch, this might not be the pet for you.
 But if you like a pup who’s a bit more independent, the Whippet is your dog.

 5. Bernese Mountain Dog